Takamoto Katsuta

-Takamoto Katsuta (勝田 貴元, Katsuta Takamoto, born 17 March 1993) is a Japanese rally driver.
-He currently rallies for the Toyota Gazoo Racing WRT NG in the World Rally Championship.
-He rose to prominence after taking a surprise victory in the WRC-2 class at the 2018 Rally Sweden.
-He achieved his first World Rally Championship podium in 2021 Safari Rally, scoring second place.
+Takamoto Katsuta (勝田貴元, Katsuta Takamoto, born 17 March 1993) is a Japanese rally driver who currently competes in the World Rally Championship for Toyota Gazoo Racing WRT.
+Katsuta rose to prominence after taking a surprise victory in the WRC-2 class at the 2018 Rally Sweden.
+He achieved his first World Rally Championship podium in the 2021 Safari Rally, finishing in second place.

 Early career

 Katsuta was born in Nagoya.
 He began karting at the age of 12.
 Following intermediate success in this category, he began racing in the Formula Challenge Japan series in 2010, and eventually became champion in 2011, aged 18.

 2012–2014: Years in Formula 3

 Seeing the successes Katsuta had in Formula Challenge Japan, the TOM'S team hired him to be one of their drivers for the Japanese Formula 3 Championship in 2012, racing in the National class.
 He finished third in this category overall, and was eventually promoted to full championship driver for 2013.
 Katsuta experienced great success in 2013, winning two races and finishing second in the overall championship, beating drivers from the likes of Katsumasa Chiyo and future member of the McLaren Young Driver Programme, Nobuharu Matsushita.
 The following season, 2014, would be Katsuta's last in Formula 3.
 He ended up under-performing, finishing 4th in the standings with another two victories.